CodeYourFuture/fundamentals-blockly/examples/changing_text_content.md

 - **`set the text content to "Hello"`**
   - It sets the text content of the selected element to `Hello`.

-### What do the code blocks in this example do?
+### What does this blockly program do?
-Conceptually, the code blocks convert the static HTML from
+Conceptually, the program converts the static HTML from
 ```
 <p id="word1">First word</p>
 <p id="word2">Second word</p>